aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 | Static Analysis | ruff                         | Code quality checks             | - Type checking<br>- Import sorting<br>- Code complexity limits                                 |
 | Security        | Bandit                       | Security vulnerability scanning | - Known vulnerability checks<br>- Security best practices<br>- Dependency scanning              |

+#### Critical Paths

+Critical paths refer to components whose failure or malfunction would significantly compromise the system’s core functionality, user experience, or data integrity.
+These include but are not limited to:

+- Handles login flows, token generation, and access control.
+- Responsible for data exchange between the Morph frontend and Asteraceae backend, especially those processing user-generated input or returning AI-generated text.
+- Modules in Morph that manage file states, local storage, or editing buffers crucial for preserving user content.
+- Code that performs text generation, steering operations, or data validation in Asteraceae.
+- Interfaces that facilitate or transform information passed between Morph and Asteraceae.

+These components are considered *mission-critical* and must meet **100% test coverage** as per the code coverage requirements outlined in section 3.6.5.
+This classification helps ensure that all high-risk paths are thoroughly validated through automated testing.

 #### CI Pipeline

 ```mermaid